nocdn/nocdn/README.md

-I am a first year <span style="color:#1e40af">Computer Science</span> student at the <span style="color:#1e40af">University of York</span>, highly technically capable, passionate about building web, and backend applications, using a variety of modern and established technologies.
-I have experience with <span style="color:#1e40af">Svelte, Tailwind CSS, Python, JavaScript, Flask, PostgreSQL</span> and am comfortable with cloud platforms like <span style="color:#1e40af">AWS, and GCP</span> through the projects I have worked on.
-I also use <span style="color:#1e40af">Linux, Git and Docker</span> regularly.
+I am a first year **Computer Science** student at the **University of York**, highly technically capable, passionate about building web, and backend applications, using a variety of modern and established technologies.
+I have experience with **Svelte, Tailwind CSS, Python, JavaScript, Flask, PostgreSQL** and am comfortable with cloud platforms like **AWS, and GCP** through the projects I have worked on.
+I also use **Linux, Git and Docker** regularly.

 <!---